Kzra/pykrev/docs/PyKrevUserGuide.md

 Antibiotics = brite_df[brite_df['A'] == 'Antibiotics']['F'].dropna()
 ```

-Multi van krevelen plots require multiple ratio lists followed by key word arguments specifying the alpha value (transparency), colour, symbol type, edge colour and label that each of the ratio lists will be plotted with.
+Multi van krevelen plots require multiple molecular formula lists followed by key word arguments specifying the alpha value (transparency), colour, symbol type, edge colour and label that each of the ratio lists will be plotted with.
 Additionally the function accepts any keyword arguments for pyplot.scatter, with the exception of alpha, marker, c, edgecolors and label.

 ```python